Robert Smalley: Early career

 Robert Smalley was signed by Preston North End in 1886.
-In the following year, May 1887, he moved to Everton and took over as No: 1 Goalkeeper from Charles Jolliffe and his Everton debut was made in October 1887 against Notts County.
-He played 30 matches before the Football League started in September 1888.
-He was described as an agile goalkeeper and was Everton' No: 1 for the next two seasons.
+In the following year, May 1887, he moved to Everton and took over as first goalkeeper from Charles Jolliffe.
+He made his Everton debut in October 1887 against Notts County.
+Smalley played 30 matches before the Football League was created in September 1888.
+He was described as an agile goalkeeper and was Everton' number one for the next two seasons.

 1888–89 season

-Robert Smalley made his League Debut on 8 September 1888, playing as goalkeeper, at Anfield, then home of Everton.
-The home team defeated the visitors, Accrington 2–1.
-Robert Smalley appeared in 18 of the 22 League games played by Everton in season 1888–89.
-As a goalkeeper (18 appearances) he played in an Everton defence that kept two clean sheets and restricted the opposition to one–League–goal–in–a–match on five separate occasions.
+Smalley made his League debut on 8 September 1888 at Anfield, then home of Everton.
+The home team defeated the visitors, Accrington, 2–1.
+Smalley appeared in 18 of the 22 League games played by Everton in 1888–89.
+As a goalkeeper, he played in an Everton defence that kept two clean sheets or restricted the opposition to one–League–goal–in–a–match on five occasions.

 1889 onwards

 Smalley was retained for 1889–90 and played 17 matches.
-His last season, 1890–91 he only played once.
-After football he became an accountant and went back to Preston.
+His last season, 1890–91, he only played once.
+After his footballing career he became an accountant and went back to Preston.